linode/docs/docs/applications/configuration-management/learn-how-to-install-ansible-and-run-playbooks.md

         python -c "from passlib.hash import sha512_crypt; print sha512_crypt.encrypt('plaintextpassword')"

-### Create Regular User
+### Create a Regular User

 1. Write a playbook that creates a new normal user, adds the control machine's public key, and adds the new user to the `sudoers` file.
 Replace `username` with your desired Unix account username and `hashed-password` with your hashed password.
-In the `authorized_key` task, substitute the path to the SSH key used on the control machine.
+In the `authorized_key` task, substitute the path to the SSH key used on the control machine:

     {{< file "initialize_basic_user.yml" yaml >}}
 ---